Perspective | Tax season kicks off Feb. 12. Here’s what to expect.

 Identity theft: Some taxpayers have found themselves fighting for their own refunds after identity thieves have filed fraudulent tax returns using stolen personal information.
 Taxpayers whose identities were used to file fraudulent returns generally are eligible for a special Identity Protection PIN (IP PIN), which is a six-digit code known only to them and the IRS.
 Starting this year, the IRS said anyone who wants to lock their tax account can request an IP PIN, provided that they can pass a “rigorous identity verification process,” the agency said.
 If interested, go to IRS.gov/IPPIN.

-“Electronic returns that do not contain the correct IP PIN will be rejected, and paper returns will go through additional scrutiny for fraud, said IRS Commissioner Chuck Rettig in a statement about the expansion.
+“Electronic returns that do not contain the correct IP PIN will be rejected, and paper returns will go through additional scrutiny for fraud,” said IRS Commissioner Chuck Rettig in a statement about the expansion.

 There’s a lot going on this tax season.
 I’d suggest you bookmark irs.gov and visit the site often for updates on what is likely to be a season with a lot of issues.